-While most doctors do a good job treating their patients, there are still thousands of treatment mistakes made every year which rise to the level of medical malpractice.
-But just how widespread is medical malpractice.
+While most doctors do a good job treating their patients, there are still thousands of treatment mistakes made every year which rise to the level of medical negligence.
+But just how widespread is medical negligence.
 According to a recent study published in the New England Journal of Medicine, malpractice appears to be heavily concentrated among a relative handful of doctors.

 How One Percent of Doctors Account for One-Third of Malpractice Payouts

 The study was prepared by researchers affiliated with Stanford University and the University of Melbourne in Australia.
 The researchers analyzed over 66,000 medical negligence claims reported to the National Practitioner Data Bank between 2005 and 2014.
 This data reflects malpractice claims where the patient received compensation, not merely those who filed lawsuits.